axelarnetwork/axelarjs-sdk/README.md

 Either reach out to us directly or file a github issue on the repo.

-## Access Restrictions
+## User Access Restrictions

-Users of this SDK will notice that there is no explicit requirement for frontend users to connect to a Web3 wallet.
-This is by design and, we believe, an advantage as it relates to the adoption of the SDK and platform.
+Users of this API will notice that there is an explicit requirement for frontend users to connect to a Web3 wallet and sign a message with a one-time code with every invocation of getDepositAddress.
+Invocations to the API are also rate limited.

-For the time, being, we have leveraged (among other things) Google's `reCAPTCHA v3` authentication mechanism, so any request that goes into our services will need a valid `reCAPTCHA v3 token`.
-Read the docs here[https://developers.google.com/recaptcha/docs/v3].
+This is by design and part of a growing list of security measures we have in place to protect our services.

-Eventually, we will instill an API-key mechanism for our SDK users.
+For API/SDK users, we will eventually implement an API-key mechanism.

 ## Onboarding process
 Initially, we are gatekeeping the rollout of this SDK a bit as we work through some kinks.

-For now, this means that we are whitelisting hosts that can access the APIs and underlying services downstream, i.e. it is restricted by both recaptcha validation and cors settings.
+For now, this means that we are whitelisting hosts that can access the APIs and underlying services downstream, i.e. it is restricted by both cryptographic signing and cors settings.

 So, our proposed process is as follows:
 1. Install and integrate the API, as shown in the `Installation` and `Getting Started` steps below.